irisbaron/loopback-demo-zos/README.md

 These APIs cover the full spectrum of create, retrieve, update and delete (CRUD) functions

-While this tutorial targets z/OS users, you can create and run the application on any platform, in particular as our example data resides in memory, and is not tied to the platform.
+While this developer journey targets z/OS users, you can create and run the application on any platform, in particular as our example data resides in memory, and is not tied to the platform.
 In practice z/OS customers probably have their data reside in DB2 or other asset on z/OS and thus will benefit from deploying the backend application on z/OS and collocating the application and the data.

 The first part provides basic steps to run the application as is and get familiarized with the APIs.
 Deploying it on a z/OS system would demonstrate that Node.js on z/OS is a first class citizen and it behaves similarly to any other platforms.
 By the end of this part, you will have setup your environment and know how to run a Node.js application and how to explore its APIs.